LGBTQ rights in the Falkland Islands

-Lesbian, gay, bisexual, and transgender (LGBT) people in the British Overseas Territory of the Falkland Islands enjoy most of the same rights as non-LGBT people.
+Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in the British Overseas Territory of the Falkland Islands enjoy most of the same rights as non-LGBTQ people.
 Marriage and civil partnerships have been open to both opposite-sex and same-sex couples since 29 April 2017.
 Discrimination on the basis of sexual orientation is constitutionally banned.
 Additionally, attitudes are largely positive; a public consultation found that 90% of respondents were in favour of same-sex marriage.

 In April 2017, a pride event was held in the capital city of Stanley, a first for the islands.

 Law regarding same-sex sexual activity

 Prior to 1989, same-sex sexual activity was a criminal offence.
 The age of consent was equalised at 16 in 2005.

 Recognition of same-sex relationships

 The Falkland Islands was initially reluctant to allow for any formal recognition of same-sex relationships in local law.

 On 13 May 2015, the Attorney General recommended that the Executive Council consider the legalisation of same-sex marriage or civil partnership.
 On 13 January 2016, following a public consultation, the Council instructed the Attorney General to prepare an amendment to the island's Marriage Ordinance 1996, in order to allow same-sex marriage.
 The public consultation found that 90% of respondents were in favour of same-sex marriage and 94% were in favour of civil partnerships for all couples.

 The Attorney General's draft amendment was considered by the Executive Council on 22 February 2017.
 The Council, considering whether to approve a bill to legalise same-sex marriage and create civil partnership for both same-sex and opposite-sex couples, instructed the Attorney General to publish it in the official gazette, thereby commencing the legislative process as a first reading, as well as to prepare further legislation necessary to its implementation.

 On 30 March 2017, the Legislative Assembly approved a same-sex marriage bill by a 7 to 1 vote.
 The bill allows same-sex couples to marry and also allows both same-sex and opposite-sex couples the right to access a civil partnership.
 The bill received royal assent by Governor Colin Roberts on 13 April 2017.
 The new law, known as the Marriage (Amendment) Act 2017, went into effect on 29 April 2017.
 A community event to celebrate same-sex marriage becoming legal took place that same day.

 Sections 3A and 3B of the Falkland Islands Marriage Ordinance 1996 as amended in 2017 state:

 The marriage of same-sex couples is lawful [and]...a same-sex marriage solemnised under this Ordinance has and must be treated in the same manner and afforded the same status as a marriage between a man and a woman.